|

 Photograph Collection, 1884-1887

-1 tintype; 1 daguerrotype; 2 albumen prints; 2 glass plate negatives
+1 tintype; 1 daguerreotype; 2 albumen prints; 2 glass plate negatives

-Maize family relatives.
-Includes daguerrotype, tintype, albumen prints, and glass plates.
+family relatives.
+Includes daguerreotype, tintype, albumen prints, and glass

-Nancy Stallings Lee Maize was born in El Paso, Texas in 1944, attended public school in
+Nancy Stallings Lee Maize was born in El Paso, Texas, in 1944, attended public

 Mallet Ranch